|

 Robber holds up Albert's Hosiery

-Google headlines; Top breaking news headlines; ABC news online; Fun headlines.
+Top breaking news headlines;

 FIRST SENTENCES

-Should you wish to pursue an interesting sentence, the names of the novel and author are supplied.
+names of the novel and author are supplied.